 Every child custody situation is as different as the individuals involved.
 As such, there’s no easy answer to whether or not a right of first refusal clause is appropriate for your case.

-A complicated provision in parenting plans can be a useful tool that benefits everyone involved.
-Your ex gets child care, you get to spend more time with the kids, and your children get more face-time with you.
+A complicated provision in parenting plans, they can be a useful tool that benefits everyone involved.
+Your ex gets child care, you get to spend more time with the kids, and your children get more time with you.

 That said, it’s important to consider it from every side.
 It may have a positive impact, but it may also prove harmful; it can often ease tension, but may also cause more conflict.
 Like most child custody arrangements, it’s key to take the time to make sure it’s the right choice.